-Community Services Program members must reside in Fredericksburg City or the counties of Stafford, Spotsylvania, King George, Caroline, Fauquier, and Culpeper County.
+- Reside in Fredericksburg City or the counties of Stafford, Spotsylvania, King George, Caroline, Fauquier, and Culpeper County

-- Members must be 18 years of age or older with a documented acquired brain injury.
+- Be 18 years of age or older with a documented acquired brain injury.

-- Members must be able to participate with minimal supervision.
+- Be able to participate with minimal supervision.

-- Members must be motivated to make progress toward personal and programmatic goals.
+- Be motivated to make progress toward personal and programmatic goals.